Australian Institute of Sport: Basketball program

 The AIS Men's Basketball Program played in the South East Australian Basketball League (SEABL) between 1982 and 2010.
 The team was coached by Patrick Hunt from 1982 to 1992, then Gordie McLeod (1993–97), Frank Arsego (1998–2002), and Marty Clarke (2003–10).
-They made the playoffs just six times, but behind coach Arsego and future NBA champion Andrew Bogut, the AIS won the 2002 East Conference championship.
+They made the playoffs just six times, but behind coach Arsego and future NBA player Andrew Bogut, the AIS won the 2002 East Conference championship.
 They went on to lose 98–93 to the Hobart Chargers in the 2002 National Championship game.
 Following the 2010 season, the program had a change of direction and withdrew from the SEABL.
-In 2014, after Basketball Australia assumed responsibility of the AIS basketball program, the program returned to the SEABL under a new moniker, the Basketball Australia National Centre of Excellence (BA CoE) Men's Team.

-The AIS women's team originally played in the WNBL from 1983 to 2012, before being resurrected in 2014 alongside the men's Basketball Australia National Centre of Excellence team, thus entering the SEABL for the first time.
+In 2014, after Basketball Australia assumed responsibility of the AIS basketball program, the team returned to the SEABL under a new moniker, the Basketball Australia Centre of Excellence (BA CoE).
+The AIS women's team originally played in the WNBL from 1983 to 2012, before being resurrected in 2014 alongside the men's team, thus entering the SEABL for the first time.

 Both teams were ineligible for the playoffs between 2014 and 2017 due to not playing full seasons.
 With a change to playing full seasons in 2018, both teams became eligible for the playoffs for the first time.
 Following the demise of the SEABL, both BA Centre of Excellence teams played in the inaugural NBL1 season in 2019.

 In 2020 and 2021, both BA Centre of Excellence teams competed in the Waratah League.
 The men's team were crowned co-champions of the 2021 season.

 In 2022, both BA Centre of Excellence teams were entered into the NBL1 as part of a Wildcard conference playing against the top teams from all five NBL1 State Conferences.

-In 2023, both BA Centre of Excellence teams will play in the NBL1 East.
+In 2023, both BA Centre of Excellence teams played in the NBL1 East.
+In 2025, the women's team reach the NBL1 East Grand Final, where they lost 89–61 to the Manly Warringah Sea Eagles.